 Prime Minister John Major once bought a star in the sad memory of the Dunblane shooting victims.
 I wrote to No.10 Downing Street about his error.

 Don't ever bother buying land on the Moon or Mars either.
 These are protected by International Space Law (ISL) and have been since 1958.
 One 'owner' of an acre of land on Mars took NASA to court because they landed a spacecraft on his property without permission.
 He lost the case.
 He had to sell his home to cover the expenses and his wife divorced him.

 December 2015: Lloyds Bank has shown a TV commercial advertising a star naming service.
 So not only have banks in general have ripped off customers in the past, this one is promoting a rip-off service too.
-I have received a letter from Lloyds admitting that the 'Buy a Star' service is not recognised by Astronomers (although the letter mentioned Astrologers... grrrrr) and 'can be classed as a scam.'
+I have received a letter from Lloyds admitting that the 'Buy a Star' service is not recognised by Astronomers (although the letter mentioned Astrologers... grrrrr) and 'admitted it can be classed as a scam.'
 They don't make it at all clear on the advert with small print at the bottom; so by association, they are yet again embarrassing themselves by advertising a swindle service.

 Copyright © Astronomy Roadshow Planetarium All rights Reserved